colinhartigan/valorant-inventory-manager/README.md

 (wip) better inventory manager for valorant

-# Running VSM Development Versions for beta testing, debugging or contributing
+# Running VIM Development Versions for beta testing, debugging or contributing
 > 🚨 The latest version pushed to GitHub might be extremely unstable - in some cases unusable.
 Proceed at your own risk!
 I will not help you run a development version, just wait for a release.

 ## Prerequisites